Yongle Emperor: Officials and authorities

-The Grand Secretariat was headed by Huang Huai briefly in 1402, followed by Xie Jin, and then by Hu Guang from 1407 until his death in 1418.
-Yang Rong then took over until the end of the Yongle Emperor's reign.

 The Emperor reorganized the civilian administration, gaining the support of officials who had often served under the previous government.
-He restored the administrative structure of the Hongwu era, while also making some changes.
-First and foremost, in 1402, the Grand Secretariat was created to act as an intermediary between the Emperor and the government, partially replacing the Central Secretariat that had been abolished in 1380.
+He restored the administrative structure of the Hongwu era but introduced several modifications.
+In 1402, the Grand Secretariat was created to act as an intermediary between the Emperor and the government, partially replacing the Central Secretariat that had been abolished in 1380.
 Despite their informal position, the grand secretaries quickly gained dominance in the civil administration.

-The Grand Secretariat was established in August 1402, when the Emperor began to address current administrative issues during a working dinner with Huang Huai and Xie Jin after the evening audience.
-In September 1402, he appointed five additional grand secretaries.
-These grand secretaries were all from the south or southeast (Note: Huang Huai was from Zhejiang, Yang Rong from Fujian, and the remaining officials from Jiangxi.
-Jiangxi was known for its high level of education, with sixteen out of the top thirty students in the palace examination of 1400 coming from this province.
+The Grand Secretariat was established in August 1402, when the Emperor began addressing administrative affairs during working dinners with Huang Huai and Xie Jin after the evening audience.
+In September 1402, he appointed five additional grand secretaries: Hu Guang, Yang Rong, Yang Shiqi, Jin Youzi, and Hu Yan.
+(Note: Xie Jin initially headed the Grand Secretariat until his transfer to Guangxi in 1407 and was succeeded by Hu Guang, who served until his death in 1418.
+Huang Huai remained in office until his imprisonment in 1414, while Hu Yan left the Grand Secretariat in 1404 to head the Imperial University.
+Yang Rong, Yang Shiqi, and Jin Youzi continued to serve throughout the Yongle Emperor's reign, with Yang Rong assuming leadership of the Grand Secretariat after Hu Guang's death.)
+All seven were well educated and experienced administrators who had previously served in lower posts under the Jianwen administration.
+(Note: Huang Huai was from Zhejiang, Yang Rong from Fujian, and the remaining officials from Jiangxi.
+Jiangxi was known for its high level of education, with 16 out of the top 30 students in the palace examination of 1400 coming from this province.
 However, many officials from Jiangxi, particularly Huang Zicheng, were associated with the Jianwen government and responsible for the civil war.
 After 1402, they refused to acknowledge the legitimacy of the Yongle Emperor.
-In an attempt to appease this resistance, the Emperor welcomed local elites into his court, but the young Hanlin scholars remained steadfast in their loyalty.) and were highly educated and skilled in administration, having previously served in lower positions in the Jianwen administration.
-Despite their relatively low status (at most fifth rank), they were given high titles in the household of the heir apparent.
-Over time, they evolved from subordinate assistants responsible for organizing correspondence and formulating responses to becoming influential politicians who proposed solutions to problems.
-Their close proximity to the Emperor gave them an advantage over the ministers.
-The Emperor kept his grand secretaries with him, and some even accompanied him on his Mongol campaigns.
-During this period, the empire was governed by the heir to the throne with the assistance of other grand secretaries and selected ministers.
-The heir developed a close relationship with the grand secretaries and became the de facto representative of the officials.
+In an attempt to appease this resistance, the Emperor welcomed local elites into his court, but the young Hanlin scholars remained steadfast in their loyalty.)
+Their formal rank was relatively low, but the Emperor granted them prestigious titles within the household of the heir apparent.
+Over time, the grand secretaries evolved from clerks handling correspondence into influential political figures who proposed policy solutions.
+Their close access to the Emperor gave them an advantage over ministers, and some even accompanied him on his campaigns against the Mongols.
+During this period, the Emperor's son and heir, Zhu Gaochi, governed the empire with the support of the grand secretaries and selected ministers.
+Zhu Gaochi formed a close relationship with these officials and became the de facto representative of the official bureaucracy.